-January’s parenting resolution challenge is to create a learning plan.
+January’s parenting resolution challenge is to create a parenting learning plan.

-I have already decided that my learning plan will include reading one parenting book every two months.
-This means I will have read six parenting books by the end of this year.
-I’m a slow reader – that’s why I chose to give myself two months to finish each book.
+I have already decided that my learning plan will include reading one parenting book every three months.
+This means I will have read four parenting books by the end of this year.
+I’m a slow reader, plus I would still like some room for fiction books, which is why I chose to give myself three months to finish each book.

 Raising Your Spirited Child – Mary Sheedy Kurcinka